COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Discussion and Future Work

-These strongly-lensed galaxies are some of the brightest galaxies found in the redshift interval $3 < z < 4$ (see Figure~\ref{fig:mags_objects3to4}).
-Due to their high surface brightness (and hence high signal-to-noise ratios), even with limited ground-based photometry, we are able to estimate some basic properties of these galaxies and their foreground lensing systems.
-Note that galaxy properties like star formation rate, stellar mass, and physical sizes scale directly with the lensing magnification.
+These strongly lensed galaxies are some of the brightest galaxies found in the redshift interval $3 < z < 4$ (see Figure~\ref{fig:mags_objects3to4}).
+Due to their high surface brightness (and hence high S/Ns), even with limited ground-based photometry, we are able to estimate some basic properties of these galaxies and their foreground lensing systems.
+Note that galaxy properties like SFR, stellar mass, and physical size scale directly with the lensing magnification.
 Thus, having a robust lens model is important.
 Space-based telescopes HST and JWST have high spatial resolution and thus enable the construction of robust lens models.
-Recent studies of strong-lensing systems using HST and JWST \citep[e.g.,][]{Rivera.etal.2019.sunburst,Wu.etal.2022.jwstlens,Mahler.etal.2022.jwstsmacs, Claeyssens.etal.2022.jwst} were able to discern morphology and star formation at the smallest scales.
-Furthermore, in this redshift interval, all the rest-frame optical nebular emission lines fall in the JWST NIRSpec band-pass.
-Also, the UV emission and absorption lines, which probe the massive stellar populations and outflowing winds, are in the band-pass of ground-based optical IFUs like MUSE (Very Large Telescope) and KCWI (W. M. Keck Observatory).
+Recent studies of strong lensing systems using HST and JWST \citep[e.g.,][]{Rivera.etal.2019.sunburst,Wu.etal.2022.jwstlens,Mahler.etal.2022.jwstsmacs, Claeyssens.etal.2022.jwst} were able to discern morphology and star formation at the smallest scales.
+Furthermore, in this redshift interval, all the rest-frame optical nebular emission lines fall in the JWST NIRSpec bandpass.
+Also, the UV emission and absorption lines, which probe the massive stellar populations and outflowing winds, are in the bandpass of ground-based optical integral field units like MUSE (Very Large Telescope) and KCWI (W. M. Keck Observatory).
 Thus, the lensed galaxies in this sample are excellent future targets for such follow-up observations.